ashleygruver/411group18/README.md

 # 411group18
 ## Justin Chan, Jin Young Bang, Jin Lou, Jacob Gruver, Christopher Balboni, Nonso Chuckwujama

+To run the application, both the Flask App (located inside the server directory) and the React App (located inside the app directory) must be running together.

+To replicate running the application, ensure that the Flask server is running on localhost with port 5000.

 ## Notes:

 ### To activate a virtual environment